saepark/saepark.github.io/research.md

 * Tournament Incentives and Knowledge Sharing: The Effect of Intra-Organizational Competition on Organizational Learning.
 (Dissertation Chapter)

+* The Effect of Corporate Governance on Firm Performance Amidst Trade Liberalization: Evidence from the Korea-U.S. FTA.

 **Research in Progress**

 * Biting the Hand That Feeds?
 How Organizational Training Influences Employees' Productivity and Labor Market Mobility. _Field experiment in progress._ (Dissertation Chapter)